-However, to qualify, the IRS must determine that the amount you offer to pay is the most it can expect to collect from you within a reasonable period.
-Because of that, the IRS will need to analyze your income and assets to determine if it believes you can instead pay the full amount in a lump sum or through an installment plan.
+To qualify for this debt forgiveness program, the IRS must determine that the amount you offer to pay is the most it can expect to collect on your tax debt within a reasonable period.
+For this, the IRS will need information on your income and assets to help it determine if it believes you can instead pay the full amount of your tax debt in a lump sum, payment plan, or through an installment agreement.

-Complete the 656 Offer in Compromise form, the 433-A OIC form for individuals (if applicable), and the 433-B OIC form for businesses (if applicable).
+- Complete the 656 Offer in Compromise form, the 433-A OIC form for individuals (if applicable), and the 433-B OIC form for business tax debt (if applicable).

 What other kinds of Fresh Start programs exist?

-When a taxpayer owes taxes, the Federal Government generally files a lien notice.
-The Fresh Start program increases the amount you can owe before it files a tax lien to $10,000.
-Note, however, that there are exceptions.
+When a taxpayer accrues a tax debt, the government will file a lien notice.
+The Fresh Start program increases the amount you can owe before the IRS files a tax lien to $10,000 with a few exceptions.

-If you receive a tax lien, you can request that the IRS withdraws it if you enroll in a direct debit installment plan.
+If you receive a federal tax lien, you can request that the IRS withdraw it if you enroll in a direct debit installment plan.
 To apply for your lien to be withdrawn, you will need to submit Form 12277.

 Fresh Start also expands access to installment agreements.
 Through these, individual taxpayers can set up direct debit installment plans to pay off up to $50,000 in tax debt over a period of six years.
 Here are the two plans available:

-- Long-term payment agreement direct debit: The maximum amount you can owe in taxes, interest, and penalties is $50,000 for this plan.
-Further, you’ll pay a $31 setup fee, must set up a direct debit from a checking account, and will owe accrued penalties and interest until the amount is paid off in full.
-(If you don’t set up the direct debit, you can still get a plan, but you will need to pay $149 for the setup fee.)
+- Long-term payment agreement: The maximum amount you can owe in taxes, interest, and penalties is $50,000 for this plan.
+Further, you’ll pay a $31 set-up fee, must set up a direct debit from a checking account, and will owe accrued penalties and interest until the amount is paid off in full.
+(If you don’t set up the direct debit, you can still get a plan, but you will need to pay $149 for the set-up fee.)

 Businesses can also apply for a payment plan as one of the ways to handle back taxes, but the limit on the amount you can owe is $25,000,

-Other exceptions that can extend your debt past 10 years include if you file for bankruptcy protection or a Collection Due Process Hearing Request.
+Other exceptions that can extend your debt past 10 years include filing for bankruptcy protection or a Collection Due Process Hearing Request.

 Low Realistic Collection Potential

-The first is that the IRS will not attempt to collect on a debt from a person whom they determine presents a low Realistic Collection Potential (RCP).
-The characteristics of a low RCP are when a debtor has low-income, no bank account, no assets, and no way to pay the amount.
+The first thing is that the IRS will not pursue collection activities on a debt from a person who presents a Low Realistic Collection Potential (RCP).
+The IRS considers a low RCP to be a debtor who has low-income, no bank account, no assets, and no way to pay their tax liability.

-The second is Currently Not Collectible Status.
+The second is Currently Not Collectible status.
 “If you are suffering hardship, you may be able to request CNC status from the IRS.
-This is a status where the IRS will not try to collect the money due, and usually leave you alone for two years, when they will revisit your financial situation.”
+This is a status where the IRS will not try to collect the money due and usually leave you alone for two years when they will revisit your financial situation,” says Eisenkraft.

-If you think you may present low RCP or qualify for CNC status, you can contact the IRS or consult a professional.
+If you think you may present low RCP or qualify for CNC status, you can contact the IRS or consult a tax professional for more information.

 Falling behind on your tax debt can be very stressful and expensive.
 But it is not something you want to ignore.
 As Eisenkraft says, “If you are struggling with tax debt, you need to address it.
 Ignoring it doesn’t make it any better, and the consequences can be disastrous.
 If you do nothing, the IRS and/or State can empty your bank account, garnish your wages, etc. It’s always better to do this on your terms instead of theirs.”